 Comparison between subgroups (adjusted by age/sex /ethnic group)

-- Pacific people (total) were 24% less likely to drink than non-Pacific people
+- Asian people (total) were significantly 36% less likely to drink than non-Asian people (total)

-- Asian people (total) were significantly 27% less likely to drink than non-Asian people (total)
+- Asian men were 26% less likely to be past-year drinkers than non-Asian men

-- Men/women living in the most deprived neighbourhoods were significantly less likely to drink than men/women living in the least deprived neighbourhoods
+- Men/women living in the most deprived neighbourhoods were 15% less likely to drink in the past-year than men/women living in the least deprived neighbourhoods

 Changes in past-year drinking over time

 Past-year drinking in the total New Zealand adult population significantly decreased between 2006/07 and 2011/12 (79.4%), stabilised until 2017/18 (78.9%), and then significantly increased between 2017/18 and 2018/19 (80.6%).